slanning/perl-ois/README.txt

   pkg-config --modversion OIS

 This latter should say at least 1.0.0.

+Note: version 1.0.0 of OIS changed a couple methods from that of 0.99+1.0rc1.... and consequently compiling with 1.0 currently fails.
+Basically they changed numKeyBoards to numKeyboards and numJoysticks to numJoySticks.
+Madness!
+(Couldn't they at least provide aliases..?)
+If you have 1.0 installed, please try this before installing:

+  patch -p0 < ois-rename.diff

+I'll try to fix that once I figure out how to determine which version is installed.
+(Both return 1.0.0 with pkg-config.
+I guess I could try `strings /usr/lib/libOIS.so |fgrep numJoysticks`.)

 The C++ compiler used by default is `g++`, but you can specify a different C++ compiler by setting the CXX environmental variable.
 Anything more,